wjghandour/dittanyTool/README.md

 DITTANY: Dynamic Information and TainTing flow ANalYsis tool

 I have developed this tool while conducting my PhD at the American University of Beirut.
 I have collected the results and written the paper while affiliated with the Lebanese University.
-I submitted the paper during my early days at Inria/University of Lille.
+I submitted the paper during my early days at the University of Lille, Inria.
 The paper received the best paper award at the Binary Analysis Research Workshop 2022 (BAR'22)  that was co-located with Network and Distributed System Security Symposium 2022 (NDSS'22), San Diego, California, USA.

 Please cite the tool as: